Sarayu000/diet-planner-todo-app/README.md

-# 🥗 3D Grouped Diet Tracker ✨
+# 🥗 Diet Tracker ✨
 *A modern, intelligent diet planning web app*

 A high-performance **Diet Planning Application** built using a **Django REST Framework** backend and a **React.js** frontend.